Understanding the E1 Visa: 2 minutes read

 - Some news-gathering activities.

-These E-1 visa applicants must hail from a treaty country, just like the E-2 visa and EB-5 visa applicants.
-This visa in particular is under the premise that these visa holders will stimulate trade between America and their country of origin.
+Moreover, this visa, in particular, is under the premise that these visa holders will stimulate trade between America and their country of origin.